weicheng-huang-mechanics/rod_network/README.md

 # Overview

-This project focused on the 3d rod network dynamics.
+This project focused on the dynamics of the 3D rod network and the associated meta-material.

 <br/><img src='demo2.gif' width="600">